Bill Rompkey: The House of Commons

-Rompkey was first elected to the House of Commons of Canada in the 1972 federal election as the Liberal Member of Parliament (MP) for Grand Falls-White Bay-Labrador, the first of seven consecutive election victories.
+Rompkey was first elected to the House of Commons of Canada in the 1972 federal election as the Liberal Member of Parliament (MP) for Grand Falls—White Bay—Labrador, the first of seven consecutive election victories.
+He defeated Progressive Conservative incumbent Ambrose Peddle to win the seat.
 In 1980, Prime Minister Pierre Trudeau elevated Rompkey to the Canadian Cabinet as Minister of National Revenue.
 In 1982, he was moved to the position of Minister of State for Small Businesses and Tourism becoming Minister of State for Mines in 1984.
-He was Minister of State for Transport in the short lived Cabinet of John Turner until the government's defeat in the 1984 election.
+He was Minister of State for Transport in the short-lived Cabinet of John Turner until the government's defeat in the 1984 election.

 Senate

 In 1995, Governor General of Canada Roméo LeBlanc, on the advice of Prime Minister Jean Chrétien, appointed Rompkey to the Senate of Canada.
-In 2001, he became Government Whip in the Senate and was deputy leader of the government in the Senate until the Conservatives took power in February 2006.
+In 2001, he became Government Whip in the Senate and was deputy leader of the government in the Senate until the Conservatives took power in February 2006 as a result of a federal election.
 He reached the mandatory retirement age of 75 on May 13, 2011.